March 25, 2026

 What Is the Minimum Wage in California in 2026?

 California's minimum wage increased in 2026.
-Learn the current state and local rates and what to do if your employer isn't paying you what the law requires.
+Learn the current state and local rates, who's covered, and what to do if your employer isn't paying you what the law requires.

 Call us now at (800) 437-7991 or chat with us.